 Unofficially, the problem was that it was Wills’ deal, undertaken at least in part to impress his fiance, former Washington Humane Society animal fostering volunteer Lori White (whom he married in June in Mexico, at a ceremony conducted by Irwin, an ordained minister).
 With Wills on his way out at HSUS, no one else really wanted the potential expense and embarrassment that could go with running animal control in a nearly bankrupt city that owed the previous contractor more than $400,000, against annual operating costs of $770,000.

 Wills, though, needed a job and as executive director of the Michigan Humane Society from 1978 until mid-1989, he had experience at fundraising in a similar milieu, though about $1.6 million of the funds he raised eventually disappeared, leading to his resignation under fire.
-[Details appeared in “A whale of a tale from inside HSUS, together with details of LaRene’s alleged underworld links, in the October 1995 edition of Animal People.]
+[Details appeared in “A whale of a tale from inside HSUS, together with details of LaRene’s alleged underworld links.
 The WHS withdrawal from animal control left an opportunity open, and Wills and White already had contact with other people willing to form a board of directors: Dee Atwell, identified as a Department of Commerce employee, who told one reporter her qualifications were twenty years with golden setters ; Phyllis Horowitz, a former WHS volunteer who was dismissed as a purported source of friction with staff; and Gerald Eichinger, DVM, a onetime WHS veterinary staffer who left to form his own practice, returned as a volunteer, was dismissed at the same time as Horowitz, and was remembered by other Washington D.C.-area animal rescuers for having denounced the WHS administration to media.

 Assembling Animal Link virtually overnight, the group won a 50-day contract with the city by outbidding a coalition put together on short notice by Sharon Smith, DVM, according to WHS executive director Mary Healy.
 The most financially stable humane organization in the area, the Washington Animal Rescue League, remained uninvolved.
-Persons familiar with WARL affairs told Animal People that the WARL longterm plan, backed by assets of as much as $10 million, involves completing a low-cost neutering clinic now under construction and perhaps adding a high-volume adoption center projects which could be jeopardized by the extra burdens coming with an animal control contract.
+Persons familiar with WARL affairs told stated that the WARL longterm plan, backed by assets of as much as $10 million, involves completing a low-cost neutering clinic now under construction and perhaps adding a high-volume adoption center projects which could be jeopardized by the extra burdens coming with an animal control contract.

 The 50-day interim contract expires December 20, 1995.
 Washington D.C.
 Department of Human Services acting director Vernon Hawkins said a longterm contractor would be chosen meanwhile through competitive bidding.
 Lacking time to obtain nonprofit status, Animal Link is trying to finance operations and put itself in position to secure the longterm contract by soliciting donations via a special bank account opened for it by Animal Allies, a cat rescue group headed by Elaine Miletta of Fairfax, Virginia, with a 92-cat care-for-life shelter in Culpepper, Virginia.